minimal1st/web_performance_optimization/README.md

 - `gulp-csso`
 - `gulp-uglify`

+** modification of `.js` files:
+- Moved the computation of document.body.scrollTop outside of the `for-loop` construct so that it gets computed once once each time updatePositions() is called.

 ### Automation Tool
 - In order to automate most of these tasks, the automation tool **gulp** was used.